TheCedarPrince/thecedarprince.github.io/notes/02082021203741-R-file-manipulation.md

++++
-@def title = "Manipulating Files in R"
-@def slug = "02082021203741-R-file-manipulation"
+title = "Manipulating Files in R" slug = "02082021203741-R-file-manipulation"
-@def tags = ["zettel", "r", "programming", "tips", "tricks", "archive"]
-@def description = "Tips and tricks on how to manipulate files in R"

-@def rss_title = "Manipulating Files in R"
-@def rss_description = "Tips and tricks on how to manipulate files in R"
-@def rss_pubdate = Date(2021, 2, 8)
+tags = ["zettel", "r", "programming", "tips", "tricks", "archive"] description = "Tips and tricks on how to manipulate files in R" rss_title = "Manipulating Files in R" rss_description = "Tips and tricks on how to manipulate files in R" rss_pubdate = Date(2021, 2, 8)
++++

 Manipulating Files in R